Cat2005/Cat2005/README.md

 I'm a third year CS student at the **University of Edinburgh**.

-- 🔭 I’m currently working on a big personal project launching soon.
-- 🌱 I like attending hackathons - you can check out some projects I've done in the past for AthenaHack, HackZurich and ICHack.
+🌱 I like attending hackathons - you can check out some projects I've done in the past for AthenaHack, HackZurich and ICHack.

 **Some of my skills include:**